A Magical Town called McGregor

 Spend some time at Eseltjiesrus Donkey Sanctuary

-Situated 5km outside of McGregor, the Eseltjiesrus Donkey Sanctuary is an animal welfare facility that takes care of abused, neglected and retired donkeys and a learning centre for those who would like to be educated more about these animals.
+Situated 5km outside of McGregor, the Eseltjiesrus Donkey Sanctuary is an animal welfare facility that takes care of abused, neglected and retired donkeys and a learning center for those who would like to be educated more about these animals.

 With no entry fee, you can spend some time giving these donkeys a bit of love with touching or even just giving them a hug.
 Support them by purchasing some of their products, adopting a donkey or just dining there for a while.